 - pinch of sea salt

-- 20 fresh mint leaves
+- 20 fresh mint leaves (about a large handful)

 - In a large soup pot, pour 6 cups hot water over rinsed and sorted split peas.
 Boil for 2 minutes, turn off heat, cover and let sit for one hour.